Something-relevant/paper-dungeons/README.md

 All testing and recordings were made on a 2019 Samsung A30</br>

-The user places down paper and the game generates a procedural dungeon for the players to fight each other in.
+The user places down paper and the game generates a procedural dungeon for the players to fight each other in.</br>
-This game uses the vuforia within the Unity Engine and was conducted as a proof of concept for a university research project about procedural level generation
+This game uses the vuforia within the Unity Engine and was conducted as a proof of concept for a university </br>
+research project about procedural level generation